armbian/documentation/docs/WifiPerformance.md

     - Name: `tailscale0`
     - Type: `virtual`

-Select `Create`

 Then select interface `tailscale0` and add `IP address`.
 Copy `IP address` from your device (example: 100.115.0.58/32) and select: Make this the primary IP for the device/VM

-Select `Create`

-### 8. Run Initial Test
+### 9. Run Initial Test

-[Execute workflow](https://github.com/armbian/armbian.github.io/actions/workflows/wireless-performance-autotest.yml) and see if it works.
+Run the [Wireless Performance Autotest workflow](https://github.com/armbian/armbian.github.io/actions/workflows/wireless-performance-autotest.yml) to verify whether the newly added device has been included in the test pool.

 ## Other resources